In Hell: Plot

 After being locked in a cell with prison fighter Valya overnight to be raped, Billy is beaten to within an inch of his life after he spits in Valya's face.
 Billy eventually succumbs to his injuries, but before he dies, he advises Kyle not to let the prison, guards, or inmates make him into something he's not.
 With this advice, Kyle now knows he must fight another battle for his inner peace, as it is the only way he can become the man he once was.
 He refuses to fight Valya in his next match, and as a result, is hung by his arms outside for all to see.
 However, seeing Kyle's courage and his ability to stay strong during his long punishment, the prison gangs decide to put aside their rivalries and unite, following suit by refusing to fight when Hruschov commands it.
 Kyle is released soon from his restraints and sent to the infirmary.
 During his recovery, he dreams of his wife who tells him that nobody's ever gone as long as there is someone to remember them.

-Sometime after Kyle has recovered, he is taken to his cellblock, where he is confronted by Hruschov, who is frustrated by his authority being challenged.
+Sometime after Kyle has recovered, he is taken to his cellblock, where he is confronted by Hruschov, who is frustrated at his authority being challenged.
 He informs Kyle he only wants one last fight and forces him to face Miloc, a gargantuan prisoner kept separate from the general population whom Kyle kept hearing through the walls from his time in solitary confinement.
 During the fight, Kyle knocks on a door repeatedly, making Miloc recognize him, as this was his only form of communication, and he embraces him as a friend.
 A guard orders them to continue at gunpoint.
 Kyle demands the guards kill him instead, stating he will not fight anymore.
 Witnessing this, the prisoners begin to protest, resulting in Kyle and Miloc turning the tables on the guards and freeing the prisoners from their cells, igniting a full-scale riot.
 Miloc is fatally shot protecting Kyle, who comforts him as he succumbs to his wounds.